Ramgram Municipality

 Ramgram is a town and municipality that is the capital of the Nawalparasi (West of Bardaghat Susta) District in Lumbini Province of Nepal.
 At the time of the 2011 Nepal census, it had a population of 64,017 in 13,137 households.
 The former name, Parasi, is still widely used.

 Ramgram is located about 9 km from the Mahendra Highway, the arterial roadway of Nepal (connected through the Sunwal Municipality).
 The roadway is also called Tanka Prasad Acharya Marga.
-Jeeps and buses run through this roadway from Sunwal Jeep Station.
+Jeeps and buses run through this roadway from the Sunwal Jeep Station.
 It is also connected through a highway, 5 km from Bumahi, a small town connected to Mahendra Highway.